-Kyoto Prefecture is a heaven of mushrooms, matcha, and more
+Kyoto Prefecture is a heaven of mushrooms, matcha and more

 Break the tourist mould and head outside of the city to uncover the rest of what Kyoto has to offer.

+Kyoto City is not a destination that you should, or could, miss but it can get very busy during Spring and Autumn when the city is in its postcard-perfect seasonal transition.
 Visit in the summer for a different kind of crowd, gathered for the rowdy revelry of the spectacular Gion Matsuri, one of Japan’s most famous festivals.
 The winter is quietest but comes with the risk of rain (most of Kyoto’s sights are outdoors).

-North of Kyoto City lies the Tango region which has some beautiful beach resorts along its coastline, including Amanohashidate, a long sandbar covered with pines that stretches across the mouth of Miyazu Bay and is known as the ‘Bridge to Heaven’.
+North of Kyoto City lies the Tango region which has some beautiful beach resorts along its coastline, including Amanohashidate, a long sandbar covered with pines that stretches across the mouth of Miyazu Bay and is known as the Bridge to Heaven.

 Tamba is the mountainous region between Tango and Kyoto City and a source of highly-valued matsutake mushrooms, selling for around $200 per kilo, though there’s plenty of hiking and outdoor activities if you’re not a fan of fungi.
 Wash it all down anyway with award-winning Tamba wine.

 Just south of Kyoto City on the way to Nara, Wazuka is the perfect place to drink green tea.
 The town has been producing it for more than 800 years.
 You can easily spot the beautiful rolling green hills of tea leaves.